f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

 Finally, you will explore Distributed Cloud AI Assistant, which provides contextual explanations for security events, including what violation occurred, why it was triggered, and recommended mitigation or tuning guidance.

-By the end of the lab, you will understand how to validate enforcement, investigate anomalies, correlate performance impact, and leverage AI-driven insights to accelerate security analysis.
+By the end of the lab, you will understand how to validate enforcement, investigate anomalies, correlate performance impact, and leverage AI driven insights to accelerate security analysis.

 **Expected Lab Time: 30 minutes**

 Task 1: Review Security Dashboard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this task, you will explore the Distributed Cloud Security Dashboard to monitor and investigate security events impacting their HTTP Load Balancer.
-They will review high-level metrics, drill into specific attack signatures and violations, apply filters to isolate relevant traffic, and examine detailed request data.
+They will review high level metrics, drill into specific attack signatures and violations, apply filters to isolate relevant traffic, and examine detailed request data.
 Students will also learn where to take operational action and leverage built-in tools to support investigation and mitigation.

 1. If you are not still logged into the Distributed Cloud Console, logon at: